 - 100% of the price in case of a resignation not less than 1 month before embarkation

-In case the charter resignation for reasons beyond the control of the Client and Ship Owner (death in the family, heavy injuries, force majeure, war, etc.) the paid charge shall not be returned, but the Client shall be entitled to charter the yacht at any other time or in the next season agreed upon with the Ship Owner.
+In case the charter resignation for reasons beyond the control of the Client and Ship Owner (force majeure) the paid charge shall not be returned, but the Client shall be entitled to charter the yacht at any other time or in the next season agreed upon with the Ship Owner.
 When new date/yacht is more expensive, the Client is obliged to cover the difference in price.
 In case of moving to the cheaper date/yacht difference is not refundable.

 COMPLAINTS – Complaints shall be accepted solely upon the disembarkation in writing with the confirmation of both parties (the Ship Owner and the Client).